Governors' Impact Statement

 She has experience as a school governor in her previous school and is delighted to be take on the role of Personnel Governor at MMKS.
 She welcomes the opportunity to be involved in school life and to support the important work of the Governing Body.

 Foundation Governor, Chair of Admissions Committee, appointed March 2009

 Richard Sultman is a solicitor at an international law firm, where he specialises in UK and international tax matters -- mostly for businesses but also for some not-for-profit organisations.

 He takes a keen interest in all legal matters affecting the School and he chairs the Admissions Committee.
 He also has a particular interest in disability and special educational needs, and he supports the School's Special Needs Co-ordinator on certain matters.

 Richard currently has one child at the School, but at various times he has had two others at the School.
 He is a member of the local community and sees the huge benefits to that community provided by a local school with the many qualities of MMK.

 Foundation Governor, appointed January 2018

 Zoe is the Founder of Employees Matter, the largest provider of employee engagement seminars and webinars in the UK.
 Zoe works with a wide range of clients across all sectors.
-Last year she joined forces with Jonny Benjamin MBE and Neil Laybourn to start This Can Happen, a corporate mental health conference.
+In 2017 she joined forces with Jonny Benjamin MBE and Neil Laybourn to start This Can Happen, a corporate mental health conference.

-Having owned a nursery in Harpenden for a short time, Zoe developed an interest in safe guarding and learning.
-Zoe sits on the Curriculum committee.
+Having owned a nursery in Harpenden for a short time, Zoe developed a further interest in the wellbeing of staff and pupils alike.
+Zoe sits on the Personnel committee.